JoseDantas07/estudo-por-fora/to-do-list/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'simple.to-do-list' is invalid and this project uses 'simple.to_do_list' instead.
+* The original package name 'To-do-list' is invalid and this project uses 'To_do_list' instead.

 # Getting Started